-Stimulants such as caffeine, alcohol, and even sleeping tablets can interfere with your ability to fall asleep and stay asleep.
+Stimulants such as caffeine, alcohol, and even sleeping pills can interfere with your ability to fall asleep and stay asleep.
 While substances like alcohol may evoke the feeling of sleepiness, in reality, your sleep will be very restless.
-Sleeping tablets, on the other hand, are okay to use occasionally but these become less impactful over time, and you may become dependent on them to fall asleep.
+Sleeping medications, on the other hand, may be okay to use occasionally, but these become less impactful over time, and you may become dependent on them to fall asleep.

-Those who work changing shifts have a more difficult time establishing a routine sleep pattern.
-While some adjust to these changes better than others, shift work can influence your circadian rhythm and drastically reduce the amount of sleep you should be receiving.
+Those who work changing shifts have a more difficult time establishing a consistent sleep-wake pattern.
+While some adjust to these changes better than others, shift work can influence your circadian rhythm and drastically reduce the amount of sleep you should be getting each night.

 Eating & Drinking Late

-Stress keeps us up at night and disrupts our sleep schedule.
-But our mental health is important, and we deserve to sleep soundly without waking in the middle of the night.
-Give yourself a chance to relax and unwind before bed if stress is stopping you from getting quality sleep, or speak with your doctor to find techniques for coping with stress.
+Stress may keep us up at night and disrupt our sleep schedule.
+Elevated stress levels may keep your fight-or-flight, or sympathetic nervous system, activated, blocking your chance to tap into the parasympathetic, rest-and-digest, nervous system and get a restful sleep.
+Give yourself a chance to relax and unwind before bed — meditate, journal or do some breathwork — to help your body wind down.
+If stress is still stopping you from getting quality sleep, speak with your doctor to find techniques for coping with stress.

-Our body’s circadian rhythm is always telling us when it’s time to sleep and when it’s time to rise and shine.
-But this internal rhythm can be disrupted, leaving us to deal with the negative consequences of poor sleep.
-With this in mind, here are some tips on how to correct your sleep patterns so that falling asleep becomes a breeze.
+Our body’s circadian rhythm is always telling us when it’s time to sleep and when it’s time to wake up.
+When this internal rhythm is disrupted, however, we’re left with a myriad of negative consequences leading to poor sleep.
+With this in mind, here are some tips on how to improve your sleep patterns so that falling asleep becomes a breeze.